Love Philly? So do we. Let’s be friends. Sign up for the Billy Penn newsletter today.

 The Black Journey: African-American History Walking Tour of Philadelphia

 The tour: A walk around central Philadelphia takes you to places of major significance in African-American history as you hear the stories of prominent early Black Americans.
-Destinations include Congo Square, a historic gathering place for enslaved and free Africans (now called Washington Square), the unmarked graves of yellow fever victims, the site where the Fugitive Slave Act was passed, Independence Hall, the first U.S. Supreme Court building, and the property longest continuously owned by people of African descent.
-A separate companion tour focuses on the Seventh Ward, once home to the largest Black population in the city.
+Destinations include Congo Square, a historic gathering place for enslaved and free Africans (now called Washington Square), the unmarked graves of yellow fever victims, the site where the Fugitive Slave Act was passed, Independence Hall, and the President’s House memorial to people held in slavery by George Washington.
+Other offerings include a tour of the Seventh Ward, once home to the largest Black population in the city, and the 1838 Black Metropolis Walking Tour, an exploration of the pre-Civil War Free Black population.

 Schedule: 2 p.m.
 Saturdays and holidays